missionpinball/mpf-docs/displays/widgets/easing_config.rst

-Basically this file just creates a single display with a single slide with five text widgets, sets up the animations for them, and then has a slide_player entry to show that slide on the *mc_ready* event which is posted by the media controller once it's ready to show slides.
+Basically this file just creates a single display with a single slide with five text widgets, sets up the animations for them, and then has a slide_player entry to show that slide on the *init_done* event which is posted by the media controller once it's ready to show slides.
 (That's why we don't need the MPF core engine to run this example.)